Current Research

 This research is conducted with the support of the Centre for Forensic Behavioural Science and Forensicare.

 The association between post-relationship stalking and intimate partner abuse that occurs during a relationship is poorly understood and under-researched.
-Between 2012 and 2016, researchers at the Centre for Forensic Behavioural Science were involved in a project led by doctoral candidate Svenja Senkans to investigate this relationship further.
-This research has examined the co-occurrence of intimate partner abuse during a relationship and stalking after its end, and investigated psychological characteristics associated with perpetrating post-relationship stalking, such as the role of various attitudinal and cognitive factors.
+Researchers at the Centre for Forensic Behavioural Science have investigated this relationship by looking at intimate partner abuse during a relationship and stalking after its end, and the psychological characteristics associated with going on to stalk an ex-partner.
+The results of this research are summarised here:

 McEwan, T.E., Shea, D.E., Nazarewicz, J. & Senkans, S. (2017).
 Re-assessing the link between stalking and intimate partner abuse.
 Partner Abuse, 8(2), 223-250